 We’ll probably pick up our piano from storage by the time 3rd Grade officially starts, so I’d love to say we’ve got big piano plans coming.
 Realistically however, I don’t know how long it will take us to get it to our home and I have no clue when we’ll get it tuned.

-Lastly, we were gifted a year’s worth of Doodle Crates, so that makes our handicraft decisions pretty easy for next year She has lots of cool projects waiting for her.
+Lastly, we were gifted a year’s worth of Doodle Crates, so that makes our handicraft decisions pretty easy for next year.
 From leatherworking, weaving, candlemaking, and more, she’ll have plenty of time to explore different handicrafts. 😉

 That’s it for our Charlotte Mason-inspired 3rd Grade curriculum plans.
 If you have tips or questions about any of these resources, I’d love to hear them.